OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-33.md

 then My covenant with David My servant—and My covenant with the Levites who are priests ministering before Me—can be broken, so that David will no longer have a descendant to reign on his throne.

 ## Jeremiah 33:22
-I will make the descendants of David My servant and the Levites who minister before Me as countless as the stars in the sky and as measureless as the sand on the seashore.’”
+I will make the descendants of David My servant and the Levites who minister before Me as numerous as the stars in the sky and as immeasurable as the sand on the seashore.’”

 ## Jeremiah 33:23
 The word of the Lord came to Jeremiah, saying,